TachyonicProject/blueprints/docs/source/netrino/index.rst

 InfinityStone caters for domains and regions.
 Netrino's elements may belong to a region, but not to a domain.
 The reason for this is that even when working inside a scoped session, all elements must still be available for service orchestration.
-For this reason all elements wil always "exist" in the global Infinitystone scope.
+For this reason all elements will always "exist" in the global Infinitystone scope.

 Typically one could have more than one Netrino installation, and they may have jurisdiction over different regions.
 For High Availability purposes, a region may have more than one Netrino instance as well.